 This shot shows the snowplow stored in the back.

 The Stahl name is found on the compartment handles.
 The company has been a manufacturer of commercial truck bodies and equipment for small and medium-sized trucks since 1946.
-Stahl doesn't sell fire trucks, but their bodies are used by manufacturers such as M&W Fire Apparatus to build mini-pumpers; see the Stahl ChallengerX body in use by Horry Fire/Rescue in South Carolina.
+Stahl doesn't sell fire trucks, but their bodies have been used by other manufacturers to build mini-pumpers.

 The Powers Service-Master ladder was built by McCabe-Powers Body Co. of St. Louis MO -- see a closeup of the manufacturer's tag (100K JPEG).
 Established in St. Louis in the 19th century as a carriage maker, McCabe-Powers was still owned by the Powers family when this ladder was manufactured.